More on Muscle Relaxants

 The centrally acting skeletal muscle relaxants have been shown to be efficacious in the treatment of painful musculoskeletal disorders.
 Studies have indicated they may be more effective in combination with analgesics.

-Without a clearly superior agent, side effect profiles become a significant consideration in the selection of medications to be prescribed in individual cases.
+When there is no a clearly superior agent, side effect profiles and cost become a significant factor in the selection of muscle relaxers.

 Brief comparison table